Workspace Security

 Encrypted Storage

-The sandbox explicitly blocks agent access to credential directories:
+The sandbox explicitly blocks agent access to sensitive directories:

 Git Staging Filters

-When creating pull requests (via the Linear Pipeline), the staging process filters:
+When creating pull requests (via the Linear Pipeline), the staging process automatically excludes:

 | Capability | Scope |